Fly of the Month

 El Fenix Mexican Restaurant, 4608 S. Cooper St. Arlington; 817-557-4309

-Thursday nights, with dinner and drinks starting at about 5:30 p.m. and tying about 6:30 p.m.
+DFW Vise Squad meets Thursday nights, with dinner and drinks starting at about 5:30 p.m. and tying about 6:30 p.m.
 This event is usually led by a rotating cast of FWFF members who provide materials, but require participants to provide their own vise and tools.
-It meets in a space in the rear of the restaurant.
+It meets in a semi-private room.

 Orvis Fort Worth, 4601 West Freeway #310; 682-703-7675